zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: _[laughing]_

-**CM**: What you said is it like after this situation, it changed the way you read that.
+**CM**: What you said is after this situation, it changed the way you read that.
 Explain that.

 **ZMD**: _[laughing]_ I'm laughing because like this is exactly the reason that everyone's like, don't talk to Cade Metz, because this is the part they don't want to talk about.

 **CM**: It's so interesting.

 **ZMD**: But I'm happy to talk to anyone.
 I had read Yarvin, writing as Moldbug, back in the late 'aughts, just because I read lots of things on the internet.
-It was something I had read and not taken very seriously, and then in light of suddenly everyone I trust are saying that guys like me can be women by means of saying so, which is just so transparently absurd, Yarvin's model of the political pressures and the asymmetry between the left and right in the US—sorry, I'm not I'm not nearly as much of a Yarvin scholar as a Yudkowsky scholar, so I don't think I can summarize the model briefly verbally.
+It was something I had read and not taken very seriously, and then in light of suddenly everyone I trust are saying that guys like me can be women by means of saying so, which is just so transparently absurd, Yarvin's model of the political pressures and the asymmetry between the left and right in the US—sorry, I'm not nearly as much of a Yarvin scholar as a Yudkowsky scholar, so I don't think I can summarize the model briefly verbally.

 **CM**: What you're saying is that model started to make sense to you.